 - Read a variety of articles on the UB News Center and search the Center for Undergraduate Research and Creative Activities website to learn about various UB professors and their fields of study and research.

 - Visit Career Services and check out the Career Library.
 Take a look at the Occupational Outlook Handbook, the Career Zone, and the Encyclopedia of Careers and Vocational Guidance.

-- Talk with an academic advisor from Student Advising Services to help plan an academic schedule while you explore, while also aiming to have you Finish in 4 years.
+- Talk with an academic advisor from Student Advising Services to help plan an academic schedule while you explore, including aiming to graduate in four years.
 Discuss taking introductory courses in the majors that you are contemplating and consider shadowing upper level courses for additional information.
 You can also learn valuable information by glancing through required textbooks and reading course syllabi of classes required for a major.

 - Consider enrolling in courses that will help you to explore, such as UBE 202 and CAS 101.
 The more information you find, the more informed your final decision will be.
 See the Resources on Choosing a Major page for more information.

 - Attend the annual UB Majors and Careers Night (PDF) where you will have a chance to ask academic departments and UB alumni/area professionals questions (PDF) about their programs and careers and learn about the many options available to you at UB.